koda-git/mdblogger/_posts/2025-03-06-ipad-second-display.markdown

 ## Optimizing the Experience on iPad

-To make Moonlight work seamlessly as a virtual display, I adjusted a few settings on the iPad side:
+To make Moonlight work seamlessly as a virtual display, I adjusted a few settings on the iPad side of the moonlight app:

 - **Turned on "Allow Play Audio on PC"** to prevent unnecessary audio redirection.
 - **Disabled on-screen controls** to keep the virtual display clean.